Flammable-Bunny/Lingle/README.md

 ### Linking Practice Map Progression Across Instaces (Does not Require TMPFS)
 Detects world files in `~/.local/share/lingle/saves`, and creates folders that point to the worlds real files in your instances saves files.
 This enables

+### Create Directories on Startup
+Makes a Systemd service, and puts it in `~/.config/systemd/user/tmpfs.service`

 # ADW (Auto Delete Worlds)
 ADW is a tool that automatically deletes world folders from `~/Lingle`, preventing your ram from filling up and crashing your instance.